Narrative Therapy Lingo2 comments

 Scaffolding-Asking questions that help a person get into other stories lines, or unpack a concept.

-Unpack– Deconstruct a term, by asking more details about it including its’ history and meaning in a given context.
+Unpack– Deconstruct a term, actually, by asking more details about it including its’ history and meaning in a given context.
 Establish a context for the meaning of a concept or idea.

 De-centered – Therapeutic posture of keeping the client’s ideas, skills and meanings at the center of the conversation.